Khudadad Khan: Life

-Born on 20 October 1888 in the village of Dab in Chakwal District of the Punjab Province, British India (now Pakistan) in a Punjabi Muslim Rajput family of Minhas Clan, Khudadad Khan was a Sepoy in the 129th Duke of Connaught's Own Baluchis, British Indian Army (now 11th Battalion The Baloch Regiment of Pakistan Army).
-The battalion formed part of the Indian Corps, which was sent to France in 1914 to reinforce the British forces fighting on the Western Front during the First World War.
+Born on 20 October 1888 in the village of Dab in Chakwal District of the Punjab Province, British India (now Pakistan) in a Punjabi Muslim Rajput family of Mangan Bhatti clan, Khudadad Khan was a Sepoy in the 129th Duke of Connaught's Own Baluchis, British Indian Army (now 11th Battalion The Baloch Regiment of Pakistan Army).
+The battalion formed part of the I Corps (British India), which was sent to France and Flanders in 1914 to reinforce the British forces fighting on the Western Front during the First World War.
+He took part in the defence of Lille until it was overrun by the Germans.

 In October 1914, when the Germans launched the First Battle of Ypres, the newly arrived 129th Baluchis were rushed to the frontline to support the hard-pressed British troops.
 On 31 October, two companies of the Baluchis bore the brunt of the main German attack near the village of Gheluvelt in Hollebeke Sector.
 The out-numbered Baluchis fought gallantly but were overwhelmed after suffering heavy casualties.
 Sepoy Khudadad Khan's machine-gun team, along with one other, kept their guns in action throughout the day, preventing the Germans from making the final breakthrough.
 The other gun was disabled by a shell and eventually, Khudadad Khan's own team was overrun.
 All the men were killed by bullets or bayonets except Khudadad Khan who, despite being badly wounded, had continued working his gun.
 He was left for dead by the enemy but managed to crawl back to his regiment during the night.
 Thanks to his bravery, and that of his fellow Baluchis, the Germans were held up just long enough for Indian and British reinforcements to arrive.
 They strengthened the line, and prevented the German Army from reaching the vital ports; Khan was awarded the Victoria Cross.

 Official citation

 He was supposed to be awarded the medal on the same day, 5 December 1914, as Darwan Singh Negi VC but Khan was too sick.
-King George handed over the medal on 26 January 1915.
+Khan was presented with the Victoria Cross by King George V during a visit to troops in France on 26 January 1915.
 As such Khan is regarded as the first Indian recipient, as Negi's VC action was on a later date.